pure-uwb/.github/profile/README.md

 This project contains two repositories:
 - [pure-poc](https://github.com/pure-uwb/pure-poc): contains the proof-of-concept code which can be run on android phones equipped with UWB boards.
 - [pure-sec-rel](https://github.com/pure-uwb/pure-sec-rel): contains the analysis of the proposed protocol in terms of reliability and security.
+- [pure-models](https://github.com/pure-uwb/pure-sec-rel): contains the Tamarin models used to formally prove the security of the proposed EMV extension.

 Follow the README in the respective repositories for further details.